Introduction to nanopore sensing

 - The attachments of ligands to the nanopore, to bind with target proteins outside the pore.

-The Company has also developed proprietary electronics that enable multiple nanopore sensing experiments to be performed in parallel, the data collected, and analysed in real time through modular instrumentation.
-This is the GridION™ system.
+The Company has also developed proprietary electronics that enable multiple nanopore sensing experiments to be performed in parallel, the data collected, and analysed in real time.
+These devices can be scaled according to need; read about the USB device MinION or the desktop PromethION.